jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 ## The SilverStripe data model

 A large part of designing complex SilverStripe sites is the creation of our own page types.
-Before we progress any further, it is important to understand what a page type is and how the SilverStripe data model works.
+Before we progress any further, it is important to understand what a page type is, and how the SilverStripe data model works.

 SilverStripe is based on the **"Model-View-Controller"** design pattern.
 This means that SilverStripe attempts to separate data, logic and presentation as much as possible.
 Every page has three separate parts which are combined to give you the final page.
 Lets look at each one individually: